-1. The pace for each push up should be 1 second down and 1 second up.
+1. The pace for each push-up should be 1 second down and 1 second up.
 No blasting them out like a crazed maniac.
 You won’t get any real results that way.

 2. You must perform a full range of motion.
 Pictures of Todd demonstrating each exercise are provided below for you to reference.

 3. NO REST BETWEEN SETS.
 The only rest you get is the amount of time it takes you to write down your number.
 And you need to have your pencil and paper right there with you.
-If you rest for more than a couple seconds between sets, that’s considered cheating.
+If you rest for more than a couple of seconds between sets, that’s considered cheating.

-4. Make sure you’re keeping track of how many you can do in each variation, because you’ll be tallying them all together at the end.
+4. Make sure you’re keeping track of how many you can do in each variation because you’ll be tallying them all together at the end.

 ***When taking the test you need to max out on each exercise.
-If you save all your energy for the last (easiest) exercise, of course you could knock out a ton of them.
+If you save all your energy for the last (easiest) exercise, of course, you could knock out a ton of them.
 You should push yourself on each exercise to the point where you can’t do a single rep more, then move on to the next exercise.***

-Exercise 1: Decline Push Ups
+Exercise 1: Decline Push-Ups